stefanind/GPT/README.md

 The code is mostly his (I take no rights to it), but I rewrote it by following along, added my own comments for educational purposes, and refactored it.
 Therefore, I understand every piece of code written and the role it plays.

-Currently, I am at the process training.
-I will be creating an instance through Lambda labs to utilize their resources.
+Currently, I just finished training.
+I created an instance through Lambda labs to utilize their resources.
 Distributed training is set up such that one GPU or multiple can be used.

 Overtime, I will make my own additions to it (and will document them) to see if I can substantially beat GPT-2 benchmarks.